 Symptoms involving the thyroid, whether they stem from hypothyroidism, hyperthyroidism, or Hashimoto’s disease, reflect the damage to the various systems and organs of the body.

-Damage to the thyroid gland affects the body’s basal metabolic rate.
+Damage to the thyroid gland affects the body’s metabolic rate.
 As a result, weight can be gained easily as in hypothyroidism or lost easily as in hyperthyroidism.
 Hashimoto’s disease can cause both weight loss and weight gain depending on the phase of autoimmune destruction of the thyroid.

 Cold hands and feet are related to a low metabolism as in hypothyroidism while feeling hot can be linked to hyperthyroidism.
 Dry skin is another related symptom to thyroid disorders.